Optical lattice: Optical clocks

 The best atomic clocks in the world use atoms trapped in optical lattices, to obtain narrow spectral lines that are unaffected by the Doppler effect and recoil.

 Quantum information

 They are also promising candidates for quantum information processing.

 Atom interferometry

-Shaken optical lattices – where the phase of the lattice is modulated, causing the lattice pattern to scan back and forth – can be used to control the momentum state of the atoms trapped in the lattice.
+Shaken optical lattices – where the phase of the lattice is modulated, causing the lattice pattern to slide back and forth – can be used to control the momentum state of the atoms trapped in the lattice.
 This control is exercised to split the atoms into populations of different momenta, propagate them to accumulate phase differences between the populations, and recombine them to produce an interference pattern.

 Other uses

 Besides trapping cold atoms, optical lattices have been widely used in creating gratings and photonic crystals.
 They are also useful for sorting microscopic particles, and may be useful for assembling cell arrays.